Prostate cancer: How do doctors estimate how it will progress?

 T2a:

-The tumor is in less than one half of only one side (left or right) of the prostate
+The tumor is in less than half of one side (left or right) of the prostate.

 T2b: